-- the written thesis for the Master of Music in Musicology.
-The guidelines for these are found in the UNM Graduate Bulletin and in a publication titled Thesis and Dissertation Manual, available at the UNM Bookstore: or - the project undertaken by those at the master's level in Music Education (i.e., an original, empirical, or practical project carried out under faculty supervision and resulting in a substantial written report).
+- the written thesis for the Master of Music in Musicology. - the project undertaken by those at the master's level in Music Education (i.e., an original, empirical, or practical project carried out under faculty supervision and resulting in a substantial written report).